sdemchenko/kyiv-table-tennis/schedule_en.md

   * October 27
   * November 24
   * December 29
 * 11:00 AM.
-Sports School "Leader" (15-b Yakuba Kolasa Street).
-September 8. 🏆 A 0-40 ranking tournament.
-  * In case of too many players, they may be split per their ranking into two tournaments (0-20 and 20-40)
-* 11:00 AM.
 "Start". 🏆 A tournament (beginners, amateurs).
 * 11:30 AM.
 "Pokolinnia". 🏆 A 0-100 non-ranking tournament.
 * 12:00 PM.
 "Pechersk". 🏆 A 0-30 ranking tournament.
-  * September 8: 0-30
   * September 15: 0-40
   * September 22: 0-30
   * September 29: 0-40